Motuzka/pets/README.md

 # pets
-This repository created for my public project and test tasks
+This repository was created for my public project and test tasks